pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 Therefore, I settled down and started practising typing like a kid who get access to a computer for the first time.
 Beginning with single letters, to short prefixes, suffixes and phrases until long sentences.
 Believe it or not, it was really tough for the first few days.
-My fingers were so dump as if I could not control it.
+My fingers were so dump as if I could not control them.
 After over a month of practising, my average wpm (word per minute) increased from 30 to 80.

 So give yourself some time to let ten-finger typing be one of your friends :)